mdditt2000/openshift-4-7/yosef/README.md

 **ReadMe** for AS3-17.2 pre-build that provides support for referencing a BotPolicy

-We have tested that Bot-Defense profiles get attached with virtual server with User Defined configmap as well as with AS3 overwrite functionality.
+We have tested that Bot-Defense profiles get attached to virtual server with AS3 overwrite functionality.

 Please find the following examples for same